 5.504.4.4 Carpet systems.
-All carpet installed in the building interior shall meet the testing and product requirements of one of the following:
+All carpet installed in the building interior shall meet at least one of the following testing and product requirements:

-- 1. Carpet and Rug Institute's Green Label Plus Program. - 2.
-California Department of Public Health Standard Practice for the testing of VOCs (Specification 01350). - 3.
-NSF/ANSI 140 at the Gold level. - 4.
-Scientific Certifications Systems Sustainable Choice.
+- 1. Carpet and Rug Institute's Green Label Plus Program; - 2.
+Compliant with the VOC-emission limits and testing requirements specified in the California Department of Public Health Standard Method for the Testing and Evaluation of Volatile Organic Chemical Emissions from Indoor Sources Using Environmental Chambers, Version 1.1, February 2010 (also known as CDPH Standard Method V1.1 or Specification 01350); - 3.
+NSF/ANSI 140 at the Gold level or higher; - 4.
+Scientific Certifications Systems Sustainable Choice; or - 5.
+Compliant with the California Collaborative for High Performance Schools (CA-CHPS) Criteria Interpretation for EQ 2.2 dated July 2012 and listed in the CHPS High Performance Product Database.

 5.504.4.4.1 Carpet cushion.
-All carpet cushion installed in the building interior shall meet the requirements of the Carpet and Rug Institute Green Label program.
+All carpet cushion installed in the building interior shall meet the requirements of the Carpet and Rug Institute's Green Label program.